adamwasila/go-semver/README.md

 Simple version string parser, bulider, bumper etc. Follows strictly [semantic Versioning 2.0.0 specification](https://semver.org/) and has unit tests to ensure it works for most edge cases.

 > Note: this isn't stable version yet.
-It should do the job and all tests are passing bug API will be freezed only after version 1.0.0 tag.
+It should do the job and all tests are passing but API will be freezed only after version 1.0.0 tag.
 No promises till that point.

 ## Features